Tag: Existential Despair

 I was a forsaken creature lost in my trail of lost passions and abandoned to my loneliness.
 I wandered like a dead soul without any aim to survive since I had lost all my treasures and nothing more was important to cherish.
 So, cast away from the other worlds, I sought haven in this surreal realm of my own invention.

 Love was a perfect stranger to me since my past existences, when utopian trees and flowers surrounded me all the time with their intoxicating scents and bright colours, leaving sweet caresses in my heart.
-In this age of shadows, I have become just a relic of myself.
+In this period of shadows, I have become just a relic of myself.

 Elisabetta Esther